redis/redis-doc/docs/management/replication.md

 scripts.

-To implement such a feature Redis cannot rely on the ability of the master and replica to have syncd clocks, since this is a problem that cannot be solved and would result in race conditions and diverging data sets, so Redis uses three main techniques to make the replication of expired keys able to work:
+To implement such a feature Redis cannot rely on the ability of the master and replica to have synced clocks, since this is a problem that cannot be solved and would result in race conditions and diverging data sets, so Redis uses three main techniques to make the replication of expired keys able to work: